-In the contact center industry, like all personnel-intensive industries, workforce management (WFM) has become an ever increasing strategic focus for senior executives and entrepreneurs alike.
+In the contact center industry, like all personnel-intensive industries, enterprise workforce management (enterprise WFM) has become an ever increasing strategic focus for senior executives and entrepreneurs alike.

 Gains achieved through the efficient and effective management of your frontline staff (your contact center agents) can have a huge impact on your business, contributing to improved results across the board – lower costs, increased profit margins, higher customer satisfaction ratings, a lower churn rate of your customer base, higher morale within your organization and lower employee turnover.